cmsj/cmsj.net/content/2025-05-23-swift6-finder-action.md

 Swift 6 is great, but the strict concurrency checking can make interactions with older Apple APIs be... not fun.

-Furthermore, older Apple APIs can be less aware of `async` Swift features, such as `actor`s.
-I recently ran into both of these while adding a Finder "action extension" to an app I'm working on, where the code that does the "action" (extracting a compressed archive) is in an `actor`.
+Furthermore, older Apple APIs can be less aware of Swift's `async` features, which becomes particularly relevant if you have adopted `actor` objects, since access to those is *always* async..
+I recently ran into a situation like this while adding a Finder "action extension" to an app I'm working on, where the code that does the "action" is in an `actor`.

-Apple provides [sample code](https://developer.apple.com/documentation/appkit/add-functionality-to-finder-with-action-extensions) for writing an extension, but it assumes the actual work to be done, is synchronous.
+Apple provides [sample code](https://developer.apple.com/documentation/appkit/add-functionality-to-finder-with-action-extensions) for writing Finder extensions, but it assumes the actual work to be done, is synchronous.
 Since there wasn't a ton of relevant info online already, I figured I'd blog about it in the hopes that it can save some time for the next person who needs to do this.

-After some head scratching I was able to take Apple’s sample code and make it work with an actor.

-Rather than write it out in pieces with explanations, I have put all the explanations in the code as commands:
+Rather than make this blog post huge, I've just added lots of comments to the code so you can follow it in-place.
+The context is that we are writing an extension that can extract compressed archives (e.g. Zip files) and all of the actual code for interacting with archive files, is in an actor so the UI in our main app stays performant even with very large archives.
+You are invited to compare this code to Apple's sample code above, to see what my changes actually are.

 ```swift
 //